whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - Why Don't More People Stand Together.md

 Whether attacking activists, undermining social movements, or sponsoring astroturf social groups, authorities selfishly work to undermine solidarity in countless ways to maintain the status quo.
 If people wanted to create a culture without this deep selfishness, how might they do this?

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #14<br/>What founding principles would maintain a healthy culture?**</div>
+<div class="rev-act-body">What principles or rules could people embrace to create a healthy culture?
+Create a list of founding principles or rules that, if everyone upheld them, you believe would maintain a healthy culture without corruption or selfishness.
+After finishing your list, compare it with the Haudenosaunee's list later in this chapter.</div></div>

 ### A Case Study in Founding a Healthy Culture: The Haudenosaunee

 Many people have dreamed of revolution, but too few revolutionaries have studied healthy cultures and learned what it would take to generate a society of mutual respect, spiritual strength and courageous solidarity.
 Without this understanding, too many revolutions merely exchange one ruling class for another.